Halo-Welt/Studio5-PCB/README.md

 # Studio 5 - PCB for designers

 ## About
-I'm LIU Xinyu, a student in Tongji university in Shanghai.
+I'm LIU Xinyu, a student in Shanghai.
 I am learning how to design a PCB board for design goal.
 This documention is a tutorial for beginners to learn basical knowledge.
 I'm glad you could learn with me!

 ##